St. Catherine's Chapel (Massey College)

-The Chapel Royal at Massey College (Gi-Chi-Twaa Gimaa Nini Mississauga Anishinaabek AName Amik), also known as St. Catherine's Chapel, is the chapel of Massey College, a graduate residential college at the University of Toronto.
+The Chapel Royal at Massey College (Gi-Chi-Twaa Gimaa Nini Mississauga Anishinaabek AName Amik), also known as St. Catherine's Chapel, is the chapel of Massey College, a graduate residential college at the University of Toronto on its St. George campus.

 Founded in 1963, it was made the third Chapel Royal in Canada by Queen Elizabeth II in 2017.
 It is the first ecumenical and interfaith worship space to be given the designation.

 History

 When Vincent Massey, 18th Governor of General of Canada, founded Massey College in 1963, he insisted that the college have a chapel.
 The master plan and buildings of the college were designed by Ronald Thom, but the design of the chapel was entrusted to Tanya Moiseiwitsch, stage designer for the Stratford Festival.
 Moiseiwitsch's designs were inspired by a 19th-century Russian chapel.
 In 2005-2006, the firm of Shim-Sutcliffe carried out a renovation of the chapel, adding a white oak ceiling.
 The chapel features white oak furniture designed by David Linley, son of Princess Margaret.

 The chapel features art from various Canadian and Indigenous artists such as Sarah Hall, as well as various 16th and 17th century Russian Orthodox icons.